Last Updated: August 13, 2024

 United States of America

-💰 Compare David Copperfield's Net Worth
+1. What Is David Copperfield's Net Worth And Career Earnings?

 What is David Copperfield's Net Worth and Career Earnings?

 David Copperfield is an American illusionist who has a net worth of $1 billion.
 David is BY FAR the richest magician on the planet.
 He earns $40 – $60 million per year thanks largely to the roughly 515 shows he performs each year at the MGM Grand in Las Vegas.
-In July 2018, he officially hit billionaire status for the first time.

 Copperfield has spent more than four decades performing startling magic tricks, guest spots, and even his own television specials where he pulled off incredible feats of magic such as making the Statue of Liberty disappear and walking through the Great Wall of China.
 He also opened the International Museum and Library of the Conjuring Arts in Las Vegas, Nevada, which is dedicated to preserving the history and art of magic, and holds the world's largest magical artifact collection.